jessvanos/ab-net-zero-grid-model/README.md

 Code that was used to gather and format historical intertie data.

-### <ins>DrLeach_Code
+### <ins>Referenced_Code

 Helper codes adapted from Dr. Andrew Leach and Taylor Pawlenchuk

 ## FUNCTION FILES

-> Functions are organized into categories and stored in respective code files.
+> Functions are found in the ["Functions"](https://github.com/jessvanos/ab-net-zero-grid-model/tree/main/Functions) folder and are organized into categories and stored in respective code files.
 For each function, there is a short description bellow, for more details (including inputs and required tables) see .R file.

 ### <ins>Build_Retire_Functions<ins>